 Installing a cooktop on your kitchen island is very tempting because it allows you to have endless upper cabinets around your kitchen perimeter.
 This approach depends on one factor: the hood for the cooktop.
 Will you have a visual distraction in your kitchen layout because of the hood for the cooktop?
 If the answer is yes, then you should avoid this option, otherwise, it makes for a non-functional kitchen design.

 Mounting the sink on your island is a strategic move that establishes the focus of the room along with space for food preparation, cleanup, drink mixing, and eventual entertaining as they all need to happen in harmony with the layout of your island.
 This type of island should have the hood and cooktop on a perimeter wall so that you may contain cooking odors and smoke away from your island.

 This strategy sacrifices storage on the opposite side of the kitchen to allow for seating.
 However, it does bring focus to the cooking area for cooks who don’t mind entertaining along with the food preparation.
 This design usually does not affect typical dimensions for your island and should offer leg room.

 Type #4: Storage & Workspace

-If you struggle to find place to storage in your kitchen, add an island with storage.
-A kitchen island increases invaluable amount of serving, work and storage space.
+If you struggle to find a place to store in your kitchen, add an island with storage.
+A kitchen island increases the invaluable amount of serving, work, and storage space.
 Some clients want their kitchen island to serve as an extra workspace and some would love to benefit from extra storage space instead.